Diverterless supersonic inlet: History

 This concept, also called "bump inlet", has also been employed by Chinese aircraft designers, with the first production iteration from Chengdu Aircraft Design Institute on the JF-17.
 This first design still had a bleed system with suction holes on the bump for additional boundary layer control.
 Chengdu further refined its DSI designs with the full elimination of bleed and bypass systems with efficient pressure recovery up to Mach 2, and incorporated it into the J-10B/C and J-20.
 Research indicated that the DSI's pressure recovery is considerably better than a pitot-type inlet and only slightly lower than a caret inlet while being lighter and less costly; the DSI thus replaced the caret inlet during the J-20's design process.
 Shenyang Aircraft Corporation has also incorporated the DSI into the FC-31/J-35.

 Sukhoi incorporated a bump intake for its T-75 LTS (Лёгкий Тактический Самолёт - ЛТС, Light Tactical Aircraft), later designated as Su-75.
-The incorporation of the intake shape (called "U-shape") is meant to reduce the aircraft's RCS compared to the company's preceding Su-57 design.
+The incorporation of the intake shape, called "U-shape" due to the ventral configuration, is meant to provide better obscuration of the engine compressor face and reduce the aircraft's RCS compared to the company's preceding Su-57 design which had a variable geometry ramp intake that only provided partial obscuration.